Banner in the Sky

 Banner in the Sky is a book written by James Ramsey Ullman, published by the J. B. Lippincott Company in 1954.
 The story is based on the first ascent of the Matterhorn and follows a young boy, Rudi Matt, who is determined to climb a mountain called the Citadel.
-The book was a runner-up for a Newbery Award in 1955 and was later adapted into the Disney film Third Man on the Mountain.
+The book earned a Newbery Honor in 1955 and was later adapted into the Disney film Third Man on the Mountain.

 Background

 The book was published by the J. B. Lippincott Company in 1954.
 The book was inspired by a real-life event in 1865 when Edward Whymper, an Englishman, became the first to climb the Matterhorn.
 Tragically, during Whymper's descent from the mountain, four of his companions died.
 Shortly before writing the book, Ullman had taken a trip to the Swiss Alps with his son, where he climbed the mountain himself.
 The book inspired a Canadian dentist to also climb the Matterhorn.